dlayton66/gig-boss-interview/README.md

 We've provided you with instructions and income data that you will use for the challenge, as well as design examples to assist you.
 Our MVP, or Minimum Viable Product, is the completion of Iteration 2, and we really hope you can complete through Iteration 2!
 Iteration 3 is extra but encouraged if you have the time.

-The following instructions will guide you through our Interview Challenge.

 # Coding Challenge Instructions

+## Context

-You are the leader of 3 bands, and it's time to do taxes for the year (ugh, sucks right?!).\
+You are the leader of 3 bands, and it's time to do taxes for the year — ugh, sucks right?! 🙃 \
-Thankfully, you're working on an app that would make tax season a whole lot easier for musicians!
+Thankfully, you're working on an app that would make tax season a whole lot easier for musicians like you!

 \
 Each band has 4 members total (3 including you).